Discover Southwest Arkansas: Ouachita Beauty and Timberland Towns

 The region’s “Diamond Lakes” include lakes Hamilton, Ouachita, Catherine, DeGray and Greeson.
 They draw millions of visitors from Arkansas and nearby states for the full-service resorts, water sports, boating, fishing, scuba diving and golf.
 Retirees and vacation homeowners particularly love this area.

 Golf is popular in Hot Springs Village, a 26,000-acre gated community known for its nine championship golf courses and large pickleball following.
-A new Rod & Gun Club, farmers market and Rock Porch concerts have been met with much enthusiasm.
+Locals also enjoy attending Basecamp Club meetings, farmers markets and Rock Porch concerts.

 One of Arkansas’s gems, the Crater of Diamonds State Park in Murfreesboro, is located in this region.
 Visitors can dig for diamonds and keep what they find.
 Easier-to-find quartz crystals are fun to search for at nearby mines in Jessieville and Mount Ida.